Eshkation/SpotifyDownloader/README.md

 `init.py --download file_path.txt` downloads the tracks in the dump file.

+`init.py --lookup (album:|track:|playlist:)query` searchs the query on spotify and generates a dump file.

 You can also provide these arguments in the command line:

 `init.py --folder path --source ...` changes the files destination path.

-`init.py --nofilename` removes the dump file name from the destination path
+`init.py --nofilename` removes the dump file name from the destination path.

+`init.py --includealbumname` include the track album name in the destination path.

 ### Example
 `init.py -s "https://open.spotify.com/album/0cjMGmZKB9ZWzcb0VcASpf"` Will create a dump file with the album name in the origin folder.